Tests for acute lymphoblastic leukaemia (ALL)

 Polymerare chain reaction (PCR)

-PCR are tests that can pick up changes in genes and chromosomes to help diagnose cancer.
-It helps your doctor work out the treatment you need.
+PCR are tests that can pick up abnormal genes.
+It can tell if you have Philadelphia positive ALL.
+This helps your doctor work out the treatment you need.
 In leukaemia, it can also monitor how well your treatment is working.

 Other genetic tests